Hallelujah Day

 "Hallelujah Day" is a song by Sweden-based musician and producer Dr. Alban, released in 1996 by BMG and Dr. Records as the third single from Alban's fourth studio album, Born in Africa (1996).
 The song is co-written by Alban and produced by Peo Häggström, Per Adebratt and Tommy Ekman.
-It was a top 20 hit in Finland (12), a top 30 hit in Sweden (30) and a top 40 hit in Austria (35).
-The accompanying music video for "Hallelujah Day" was directed by Joakim Sandström.
+It was a top-20 hit in Finland, a top-30 hit in Sweden and a top-40 hit in Austria.
+The accompanying music video was directed by Joakim Sandström.